Magheralin

 Its original name was Lann Rónáin Fhinn, "church of Ronan Finn", a saint from the medieval Irish tale Buile Shuibhne (The Madness of Sweeney).

-Magheralin has two churches: one Protestant and one Catholic.
-The Protestant parish has a second church building in Dollingstown.
-Magheralin's Catholic parish also has two churches: St. Patrick's & St. Ronan's and St. Colman's in Kilwarlin.
+Magheralin has two churches, one Protestant and the other Catholic.
+The Protestant church has a second church building in Dollingstown.
+The Catholic church also has a second church building, located in Moira.

 There is an old song called "The Ducks of Magheralin".
 The Ducks of Magheralin is an Irish Polka, with its namesake representing the 'ducks of Magheralin', who were the weavers of the town because they used duck grease to lubricate their looms.
 In the preface to a well-known version by the Glenfolk Four, the singers insist that the intent of the song is to address the "myth" that the capital of Ireland is Dublin.
 The first verse is as follows: